PawseySC/singularity-containers/_episodes/02-singularity-intro.md

 One more thing: much of this work will be performed interactively on our slurm cluster, so we need to request a small allocation

 ```
-salloc --nodes=1 --ntasks-per-node=4
+$ salloc --nodes=1 --ntasks-per-node=4
 ```
 {: .bash}
 ```
-alloc: Granted job allocation 11
+salloc: Granted job allocation 11
 ```
 {: .output}

 >## Caching the Images
->For the SC 19 tutorial We have prepared the images to be downloaded in the $SIFPATH.
+>For the SC 19 tutorial we have prepared the images to be downloaded in the $SIFPATH.
 Normally downloading the required images will take up to an hour.
 {: .callout}

 <!---